valkey-io/valkey-doc/topics/data-types.md

 ## Bloom Filter

-[Bloom filters](bloomfilters.md) are a space efficient probabilistic data type that can be used to check if item/s are definitely not present in a set, or if they exist within the set (with the configured false positive rate).
+[Bloom filters](bloomfilters.md) are a space efficient probabilistic data structure that allows adding elements and checking if item/s are definitely not present, or if there is a possibility they exist (with the configured false positive rate).

-Bloom filters are provided by the module `valkey-bloom` For more information, see:
+The Bloom filter data type / command support is provided by the `valkey-bloom` module.
+For more information, see:

 * [Overview of Bloom Filters](bloomfilters.md)